Skip to content

 Requires Permission: Delete.

-By default, this cannot delete anything starting with a dot, or inside a folder starting with a dot.
+Deletes a file or folder in the workspace.
+This cannot delete anything starting with a dot, or inside a folder starting with a dot, unless Allow Unsafe Paths is activated.

-Git interactions
+Git Interactions

 init_git_repo